telerik/teststudio-docs/docs/system-requirements.md

 * IDE (Visual Studio plug-in only): Visual Studio __Professional or Enterprise 2017, 2019__ and __2022__.

 	* You must run Visual Studio as Administrator.
-	* Visual Studio projects target a version between .NET Framework 4.7.2 to - NET Framework 4.8.1.
+	* Visual Studio projects target a version between .NET Framework 4.7.2 to 4.8.1.
     * Visual Studio 2022 requires <a href="/prerequisites/installation/installation-consideration#visual-studio-2022-installation-specifics" target="_blank">minimum selection of components</a> to add in its installation.
 	* Visual Studio 2017 requires additional <a href="/prerequisites/installation/installation-consideration#modify-the-visual-studio-2017-installation" target="_blank">individual components</a> on top of its default installation.

+> **Note**
+><br>
+> Test Studio ends support for Visual Studio 2017 with release 2024 Q1 expected in the second half of February 2024.

 ## .NET Framework